Transfer Azure Virtual Machine to Akamai Using Disk Images

 "/subscriptions/980e30f1-992f-4635-9eb0-1b5fe23ec084/resourceGroups/my-resource-group/providers/Microsoft.Network/networkInterfaces/my-azure-vm930"

-The name of the resource can be inferred through the final part of the path in the ID.
-For the resource above, the name is my-azure-vm930.
+The NETWORK_INTERFACE_NAME can be inferred through the final part of the path (e.g. my-azure-vm930).

-1. Use the resulting network interface name to get the name of the public IP address created by Azure.
+2. Use the resulting NETWORK_INTERFACE_NAME to get the name of the public IP address created by Azure:

 az network nic show \